Variegated Tom Thumb

 Crassula 'Tom Thumb' f. variegata

-Crassula ‘Pastel’ is a Japanese variegated mutant of Crassula ‘Tom Thumb’.
-It is a charming, miniature succulent plant up to 6 inches (15 cm) tall, with tiny, triangular leaves in opposing ranks on stems.
-The variegated leaves are up to 0.2 inch (5 mm) long and have colorful reddish edges, especially in bright light.
-It is topped by clusters of tiny white flowers in spring.
+Crassula 'Pastel' is a beautiful small succulent with tiny, triangular leaves in opposing ranks on up to 6 inches (15 cm) tall stems.
+The variegated leaves are up to 0.2 inches (5 mm) long and have colorful reddish edges, especially when grown in bright light.
+The stems are topped by clusters of tiny white flowers in spring.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).